nancologist/ReactNative/README.md

 You can also change the Styling with this Debugger, just like on normal chrome dev tool!!!

-You can use ``Profiler`` you can optimize RERENDERINGs in you app, for example to detect the UNNECESSARY RERENDERINGS in your App, just like in normal React Debugger
+You can use ``Profiler`` you can optimize RERENDERINGs in you app, for example to detect the UNNECESSARY RERENDERINGS in your Index, just like in normal React Debugger

 ___